Kaya Harukata

 Kaya Harukata (加屋 霽堅) was a Japanese samurai, Shinto priest, and adherent of kokugaku.
-His courtesy name was initially Tatetsura (楯列), but he deferentially changed it to Tateyuki (楯行) after realizing the original characters were present of the name of Empress Jingū's mausoleum.
+His courtesy name was initially Tatetsura (楯列), but he deferentially changed it to Tateyuki (楯行) after realizing the original characters were present in the name of Empress Jingū's mausoleum.
 His surname is sometimes rendered as Kaya (昆陽).

 Biography

 Harukata was born under the name Eita (栄太) in the village of Takadahara, outside the walls of Kumamoto Castle.
 He was the first son of Kaya Yūsuke (加屋 熊助), a retainer of the Kumamoto Domain.

 In 1851, when Harukata was 15, Yūsuke became embroiled in a local scandal and was obliged to perform seppuku.
-Due to this, the Kaya family was in serious danger of collapse.
+As a result, the Kaya family faced a serious threat of collapse.
 In his capacity as the eldest son, Harukata assumed leadership of the family.
 Relying on relatives for support, Harukata and his siblings lived in extreme poverty.

 In 1858, Kaya entered the nativist school of Hayashi Ōen and became intensely devoted to Shinto.
 Through Ōen, Harukata became acquainted with the priest Ōtaguro Tomoo.
 Kaya was known to break down in tears of passion when discussing the welfare of the nation.
-In his daily visits to Shinto shrines he was most scrupulous, evidently never missing a single day of worship, and prayed that foreign nations be brought to total submission before Japan.
+He was meticulous in his daily worship at Shinto shrines, apparently never missing a single day, and prayed that foreign nations be brought to total submission before Japan.

-In 1862, when the Imperial Court requested that the Kumamoto domain contribute forces to guard the Imperial Enclosure in Kyoto, the troops dispatched to the capital included active loyalists such as Kaya and Kawakami Gensai.
-In 1865, he was thrown into prison upon his return to Kumamoto for obscure reasons.
+In 1862, when the Imperial Court requested that the Kumamoto domain contribute forces to guard the Imperial Enclosure, the troops dispatched to the capital included active loyalists such as Kaya and Kawakami Gensai.
+In 1865, he was imprisoned after returning to Kumamoto for obscure reasons.
 He was released from prison in 1867, the year of the formal surrender of temporal power to the young Emperor Meiji by shogun Tokugawa Yoshinobu.

-In 1868, Kaya was dispatched by the domainal authorities to Nagasaki in order to assess the situation there.
+In 1868, Kaya was dispatched by the domainal authorities to Nagasaki to assess the situation there.
 There, he wrote a letter urging the Nagasaki magistrate not to open the port to foreign vessels and to repulse any attempts by foreigners to make landings.
 His letter was ignored, and he returned to Kumamoto in anguish.